SERG-Delft/dslinter/README.md

 Implemented checkers:

-- **Unassigned DataFrame Checker**: Operations on a pandas DataFrame return a new DataFrame.
-This DataFrame should be assigned to a variable.
+- **Unassigned DataFrame Checker**: Operations on DataFrames return new DataFrames.
+These DataFrames should be assigned to a variable.
-- **DataFrame Iteration Checker**: Vectorized solutions are preferred over iterators for pandas DataFrames.
+- **DataFrame Iteration Checker**: Vectorized solutions are preferred over iterators for DataFrames.
 - **Nan Equality Checker**: Values cannot be compared with np.nan, as `np.nan != np.nan`.
 - **Hyperparameter Checker**: For (scikit-learn) learning algorithms, all hyperparameters should be set.
 - **Import Checker**: Check whether data science modules are imported using the correct naming conventions.